data2evidence/d2e/docs/README.md

 - After completing the **Data Quality** and **Data Characterization** job runs,  section, refer to the [documentation here](./3-configure/4-dqd-dashboard.md) to access the Data Quality Dashboard for the respective datasets in the Researcher portal.

   > **The expected result is:** ![dqd-dashboard](./images/dqd/dqd-dashboard-1.png)

-- Refer to the Jobs Portal if you

 ### Create Cache
 This section provides the steps for setting up the analytics environment.